nais/doc/docs/auth/explanations/README.md

 ```

 To log in an end-user, redirect them to the [login endpoint](../reference/README.md#login-endpoint).
-This endpoint initiates the [OpenID Connect Authorization Code Flow](#openid-connect) with the identity provider.
+This performs the [OpenID Connect Authorization Code Flow](#openid-connect) with the identity provider.
 After successful login, the proxy creates and stores a session for the end-user.
 The session identifier is then stored in the user's browser as a cookie.